userapp-io/userapp-dotnet/README.md

         }
 	}

 Setting `ThrowErrors` to `false` is more of a way to tell the client to be silent.
 This will not throw any service specific exceptions.
-Though, it might throw a `UserApp.Exceptions.UserAppException`, `UserApp.Exceptions.InvalidServiceException` or `UserApp.Exceptions.InvalidMethodException`.
+Though, it might throw a `UserApp.Exceptions.UserAppException`, `UserApp.Exceptions.InvalidServiceException`, or `UserApp.Exceptions.InvalidMethodException`.

     var result = api.User.Save(userId: "invalid user id");